maitek/maitek.github.io/_posts/2017-03-09-coordinates-from-distance-matrix.markdown

 <center><img src="http://i.stack.imgur.com/EUf6U.png" class="inline"/></center>
-What if I told you that a solution could be found in ...
-BOOM! ... just 3 lines of python?!
+What if I told you that a solution could be found in ... just 3 lines of python?!

 Here it is: